Jewish Collective Rights

 The rights of individuals protect those of the group; this is a key principle of human rights in international law.
 The Universal Declaration of Human Rights, adopted by the United Nations General Assembly in 1948, speaks only of the rights that “everyone” has and “no one” shall be denied, making no reference to any universal group, collective, or national right.
 Recent years have seen a flood of scholarship on the history of human rights as a political concept.
 Yet at the same time, some political and legal theorists have also begun to consider how states legally regulate collective rights, and the strategies groups continue to employ to preserve them.

-The idea that individuals have the right to equal treatment before the law is widely considered a hallmark of liberal democratic states.
-Yet collective rights persist in different forms everywhere, and courts in liberal democratic states are increasingly deciding on questions about the rights and privileges of collectivities.
+The idea that individuals have the right to equal treatment before the law is widely considered a hallmark of liberal democratic states, and the idea of human rights can be seen as part of the internationalization, at least in theory, of the liberal democratic value of individual rights.
+Yet collective rights still persist in different forms everywhere, and courts in liberal democratic states are increasingly deciding on questions about the rights and privileges of collectivities, especially religious minorities.
 The right to judge religious matters before a religious court, to teach in one’s own language, or to have institutions exempt from taxation, to give a few examples, tend to be justified by laws protecting individual rights, but can just as easily be seen as group rights.
 This may sound uncontroversial, except that ending the patchwork of special privileges and disabilities in feudal or corporate societies is considered by historians to be a central feature of state modernization.
 When European states modernized, so our understanding goes, they centralized, and attempted to eliminate competing authorities.
-To make a larger point about the persistence of collective rights as a legal concept in liberal democratic states this books explores the example of how Jews have pursued their collective rights as a minority group in Europe, North America, and Israel.
-My goal is to isolate moments when Jewish collective and individual rights come into conflict, and explain why.
-Finally, Jewish Rights, East and West examines how different states have resolved or struggled with these conflicting rights as they arose based on their different histories.
+There was no single historical model for this process and some states explicitly maintained (and maintain) certain group privileges for select linguistic, religious, and hereditary groups.
+But the dominant historical narrative explaining state modernization is one of the steady march of individual rights at the expense of group rights.